-Taft-Hartley plans are also known as a multiemployer pension plans, or simply “multis.”
+Taft-Hartley plans are also known as multiemployer pension plans, or simply “multis.”
 These are defined-benefit plans that are collectively bargained (often by a labor union) and managed by more than one employer within the same industry.

-According to data from U.S. government agency Pension Benefit Guaranty Corporation, there are about 1,400 of these plans in the U.S. with 10 million participants.
+According to data from the U.S. government agency Pension Benefit Guaranty Corporation, there are about 1,400 of these plans in the U.S. with 10 million participants.
 These plans usually cover workers in the construction, service, manufacturing, mining and trucking and transportation industries, as well as the entertainment industries.